sam-baraka/podcastic/README.md

 ## About this application

-- This project is gonna use cupertino design language(Which is highly underated in flutter)
+- This project is gonna use cupertino design language(Which is highly underated in flutter).
+- This application will run on all major operating system platforms.